Home Reports UK Home and Garden Ecommerce Industry Report

 Paid Media Trends for UK Home and Garden Stores

-UK Home and Garden stores have seen a dramatic and sustained contraction in paid search activity.
-Average paid search spend fell from a peak of £993.83 in January 2025 to just £175.36 in April 2026—a decline of -82.4% over 15 months.
-This trajectory mirrors a parallel collapse in paid search traffic, which dropped from 522.82 average monthly visits in January 2025 to 130.86 in April 2026 (-75.0%).
-Year-on-year, paid traffic is down -83.8% and paid cost down -88.4%, underscoring that this is not a seasonal dip but a structural withdrawal from the channel.
+UK Home and Garden e-commerce stores have experienced a dramatic and sustained decline in paid search activity over the reporting period.
+Average paid search spend peaked at £963.66 in January 2025 before falling consistently to just £134.80 by May 2026—a reduction of -86.0% over 17 months.
+This contraction tracks closely with a parallel collapse in paid search traffic, which dropped from 505.48 average visits in January 2025 to 81.31 by May 2026.
+On a year-over-year basis, paid traffic is down -82.1% and paid search cost down -87.0%, signalling a structural retreat from Google Ads rather than simple seasonal adjustment.

 Organic Social for UK Home and Garden Stores